Nexus-Mods/modmeta-db/docu.md

  file references if it follows semantic versioning.
 Example: '5.1.0' To a degree non-semantic versions can be used as they are auto-converted, i.e.
  '5.1' -> '5.1.0', '5.05' -> '5.5.0'
+* fileMD5 (string) - the md5 hash (stored as a hex string) of the file
 * sourceURI (string) - An url where this file can be downloaded.
 If this is an http(s) link it should be a direct link, the manager will not follow 302 redirects or interpret webpages to allow for javascript/html redirections.
  For other protocols (i.e. nxm, magnet) support may be added to the mod manager, otherwise the link will be useless.
+* source (string) - identifies the backend repository we got the information from
+* expires (number) - unix timestamp after which this information should be considered outdated and refetched
+* archived (boolean) - if true the file has been "archived" on the repository meaning it is still accessible but if alternatives (other repositories, newer file versions) exist those should be used.
 * details (dictionary) - a dictionary of further attributes of the file. all attributes herein are optional, as is their use inside the client.
 * rules: (list of Rule objects) - a list of dependency rules for this mod.